jurnesmith6/CS583FinalProject/TEAM_WORKFLOW.md

 - `dev` must ALWAYS remain in a playable state
 - Merge feature branches into `dev` frequently
-- At minimum, integrate and test `dev` once per day as a team
 - If `dev` breaks, it must be fixed immediately before continuing new work

 ---